shilad/wikibrain/tutorial/views.md

 ---

 # Page view module
 WikiBrain provides a way of downloading the number of pageviews for each article for a given hour.
 This data is published by the wikimedia foundation on dumps.wikimedia.org website.
 The number of page views for each article is used as a metric for populatity of articles.
-Once the requested hour(s) are loaded into the database several pieces of information can be accessed using PageViewSQLDao, including:
+Once the requested hour(s) are loaded into the database several pieces of information can be accessed using PageViewSqlDao, including:

 * `getNumViews(language, pageid, startDate, endDate)` returns the number of pageviews for the specified page ID in the language given for the hours that fall in between the start and end date.
 * `getNumViews(Language language, int id, DateTime startDate, int numberOfHours, LocalPageDao localPageDao)` returns the number of pageviews for the specified pageviews for the specified page ID in the language given for the number of hours given after the start date.